1) Your hair loss is in earlier stages.

 2) You’re suffering from some type of alopecia.

 What type of hair loss do you have?
-Laser hair therapy is clinically proven to treat androgenetic alopecia by minimizing hair shedding, thickening hair, and promoting new hair growth, regardless of hair structure, color, or density.
+Laser hair therapy treats androgenetic alopecia by minimizing hair shedding, thickening hair, and promoting new hair growth.
 You’re still a good candidate for the Theradome laser helmet if you’re suffering from other types of alopecia.
-More clinical studies are needed, but many individuals diagnosed with alopecia areata, chemotherapy-induced alopecia or traction alopecia still experience great results with the Theradome.
-As a scalp device, the Theradome laser helmet is scientifically designed to penetrate the scalp and stimulate hair follicles, regardless of whether your hair loss is permanent or temporary.
+Many people diagnosed with alopecia areata, chemotherapy-induced alopecia or traction alopecia experience great results with the Theradome.
+As a scalp device, the Theradome laser helmet penetrates the scalp and stimulates hair follicles, regardless of whether your hair loss is permanent or temporary.

 If you don’t know what type of hair loss you have, then what are you waiting for?
 Book an appointment with a dermatologist or trichologist ASAP.

 Hair loss is a gradual process, and hair growth also doesn’t occur overnight.
 Restoring hair is a lifelong journey that requires dedication, patience and being extremely compliant with your treatment schedule.
 If you’re losing hair now, you’ll be losing a lot more in the future (refer to #1 for the advantages of starting Theradome laser helmet treatments ASAP).
 You need to find a routine that works with your schedule and one that doesn’t hinder your lifestyle.